Commonwealth Campuses Future

 All Commonwealth Campus locations will remain open through the end of the spring 2027 semester.
 Penn State will work to support impacted Commonwealth Campus faculty and staff throughout this transition.
 To support these efforts, University leaders have established a series of workstreams to help guide this process in collaboration with campus communities.

 Penn State stands firm in its commitment to honoring tenure and respecting non-tenure-line contracts.
 For tenure-line faculty (those who are tenured as well as those in their probationary period) at closing campuses, we will offer need-driven reassignments to remaining campuses, including Commonwealth Campuses and University Park.
-For impacted non-tenure-line and staff employees, the University will offer priority hiring consideration for those applying to open roles across all Penn State locations.
+For impacted non-tenure-line and staff employees, the University is now offering priority hiring consideration for those applying to open roles across all Penn State locations.
 The University will do all it can to support employees who want to continue their careers at Penn State.

 Additional information for our employees is available at this link.